AkiraGiShinichi/LearnDeepLearningABitPerDay/README.md

 # LearnDeepLearningABitPerDay
 Drop-Learning the Deep Learning.
 Each day learn 1 pomodoro whatever about DL: vision, techniques, coding, ...

+**Rule of challenge*:
+> Each day learn a bit.
+But if there is a day that you can not follow, don't be down and don't give up.
+> Do it additionally the next day.
+> DON'T be off 2 days consecutively

 ### Day 1(20200201): Have Determination on learning DL.
 To follow these sources:
  - DL powerful framework fastai from Jeremy Howard: https://www.youtube.com/watch?v=XfoYk_Z5AkI&list=PLfYUBJiXbdtSIJb-Qd3pw0cqCbkGeS0xn